GPT4Dev/awsBedrock-API-Builder-CommandPattern/CONTRIBUTING.md

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

 1. You are working against the latest source on the *main* branch.
-2. You check existing open, and recently
+2. You check existing open, and recently merged, pull requests to make s